Doom Patrol (TV series): Casting

-In July 2018, it was announced that April Bowlby, Brendan Fraser, and Matt Bomer would star in Doom Patrol as Rita Farr, the voice of Cliff Steele, and the voice of Larry Trainor, respectively, after being cast as the characters for guest appearances in Titans.
-Diane Guerrero was also announced to be joining Bowlby, Fraser, and Bomer as Jane.
-In August 2018, Joivan Wade was cast as Victor "Vic" Stone / Cyborg, Alan Tudyk was cast as Eric Morden / Mr. Nobody, and Riley Shanahan was cast to physically portray the cyborg version of Cliff.
-The next month, Timothy Dalton was cast as Niles Caulder / Chief and Matthew Zuk was cast in October 2018 to physically portray the bandage-covered Larry.
-In March 2019, Mark Sheppard was announced as Willoughby Kipling.
+The casting for Doom Patrol's first season was rounded up between July and October 2018.
+April Bowlby, Brendan Fraser, and Matt Bomer were cast as Rita Farr, the voice of Cliff Steele, and the voice of Larry Trainor, respectively, after being cast as the characters for guest appearances in Titans.
+Diane Guerrero was cast as Jane.
+Joivan Wade was cast as Victor "Vic" Stone / Cyborg, Alan Tudyk was cast as Eric Morden / Mr. Nobody, and Riley Shanahan was cast to physically portray the cyborg version of Cliff.
+Timothy Dalton was cast as Niles Caulder / Chief and Matthew Zuk was cast to physically portray the bandage-covered Larry.
+In March 2019, Mark Sheppard was cast as Willoughby Kipling.

 In January 2020, Roger Floyd was cast as Red Jack, a malevolent entity, in the series' second season.
-Other second-season castings that February included Abigail Shapiro as the Chief's superpowered daughter, Dorothy Spinner, and Karen Obilom as Roni Evers, a military veteran with a mysterious past who Vic meets while attending a PTSD support group.
-Samantha Marie Ware was cast as one of Jane's identities in March 2020, later revealed to be the former primary identity Miranda.
-On March 10, 2021, Michelle Gomez was cast as Madame Rouge, a new series regular for the third season.
-In April 2021, Sebastian Croft and Ty Tennant were cast as the Dead Boy Detectives.
+Other second-season castings that February included Abi Monterey as the Chief's superpowered daughter, Dorothy Spinner, and Karen Obilom as Roni Evers, a military veteran with a mysterious past who Vic meets while attending a PTSD support group.
+Samantha Marie Ware was cast as one of Jane's identities in March, later revealed to be the former primary identity Miranda.
+Michelle Gomez was cast as Madame Rouge, a new series regular for the third season in March 2021.
+In April, Sebastian Croft and Ty Tennant were cast as the Dead Boy Detectives.
 Later that month Micah Joe Parker, Wynn Everett, Miles Mussenden, Anita Kalathara and Gina Hiraizumi were cast as members of the Sisterhood of Dada, while Madalyn Horcher was cast as a guest in connection with Sebastian Croft and Ty Tennant.
-On September 23, 2022, Madeline Zima was cast as Casey Brinke for the fourth season.
-On October 17, 2022, Sendhil Ramamurthy joined the cast as Mr. 104 in a recurring capacity for the fourth season.
+In September 2022, Madeline Zima was cast as Casey Brinke for the fourth season, while Sendhil Ramamurthy joined the cast as Mr. 104 in a recurring capacity for the fourth season in October.

 Filming

-Principal photography for the first season began on August 30, 2018, in Olde Town Conyers, Georgia.
-Filming continued in Georgia throughout September 2018, in Lawrenceville and at Briarcliff Mansion.
-Principal photography for the first season finished on April 10, 2019.
+Principal photography for the first season began at the end of August 2018, in Olde Town Conyers, Georgia.
+Filming continued in Georgia throughout September, in Lawrenceville and at Briarcliff Mansion.
+Principal photography for the first season finished in April 2019.

 Filming for the second season began November 2019 in Georgia.

-Filming for the third season began on January 4, 2021.
-Filming wrapped on June 6, 2021.
+Filming for the third season began in January 2021, and was wrapped in June.

-Filming for the fourth season began in February 2022 and was completed on August 16, 2022.
+Filming for the fourth season began in February 2022 and was completed in August.